 - For each attribute, type a value that is relevant to the new feature or, if a drop-down list of values exists for the attribute, choose the relevant value from the list.

-For the new bird sightings feature example, you might add a photo you took of the bird.
+For the new bird sightings feature example, you can add a photo you took of the bird.

 - Click off the feature to save your edit.

-- Though rare, you may need to reshape an existing line or polygon feature.
-To do this, double-click the feature to display its vertices.
+- To do this, double-click the feature to display its vertices.
 Choose the vertex needed to reshape the feature and drag it to its new position.
-Once you click off the feature, the edit is saved.

 - To remove a feature, click it on the map to open its pop-up and click Delete.

-To edit internal feature services (services not available outside your network), you need to use a web browser enabled with Cross-Origin Resource Sharing (CORS).
+To edit internal feature services (services not available outside your network), you must use a web browser enabled with Cross-Origin Resource Sharing (CORS).
 CORS is enabled on all supported browsers.
-You can edit internal feature services layers created with ArcGIS 10.1 SP1 and later and secure internal feature services created with ArcGIS 10.1 SP1 and later.

 Map Viewer Classic, ArcGIS Web AppBuilder, and ArcGIS Configurable Apps support editing feature services secured with web-tier authentication.
 To take advantage of this support, administrators must configure trusted servers that allow ArcGIS Online to automatically pass through credentials.